-- 1. The date of the offense is more than 30 years before June 15, 2007; and - 2.
+- 1. The date of the offense is more than 30 years before the date the person's employment will begin; and - 2.
 The employee satisfied all terms of the court order entered on conviction.

 Certification to Commissioner

 Each school year, a superintendent shall certify to the commissioner that the district has complied with the above provisions.